scottkmaxwell/papa/README.md

 ## Sockets
 By managing sockets, papa can manage interprocess communication.
 Just create a socket in papa and then pass the file descriptor to your process to use it.
-See the circus docs for a very good description of why this is so useful.
+See the [Circus docs](http://circus.readthedocs.org/en/0.11.1/for-ops/sockets/) for a very good description of why this is so useful.

 Papa can create Unix, INET and INET6 sockets.
 By default it will create an INET TCP socket on an OS-assigned port.